hasanirtiza/Pedestron/README.md

 * :fire: **Configuration along with a pre-trained model for RetinaNet with Gudied Anchoring added.
 Its fast and accurate**
 * :fire: **Configuration along with a pre-trained model for Faster R-CNN with HRNet for EuroCity Persons has been adeed**
 * :fire: **[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/hasanirtiza/Pedestron/blob/master/colab/PedestronColab.ipynb) step-by-step instruction on how to setup Pedestron and run demo by [Gokulan Vikash](https://github.com/gokulanv)**
-* :fire::fire: **We haved added a slightly better implementation High-Level Semantic Feature Detection: A New Perspective for Pedestrian Detection (CSP) CVPR 2019 to Pedestron along with a pre-trained model.** :fire::fire:
+* :fire::fire: **We haved added a slightly better implementation of "High-Level Semantic Feature Detection: A New Perspective for Pedestrian Detection (CSP) CVPR 2019" to Pedestron along with a pre-trained model.** :fire::fire: